 The biggest surprise of all came in September, when an R32 set or two was sent back to CIYD, and ran in B service!
 This was due to an additional car requirement caused by the line running local in Brooklyn due to the massive station rehabilitation program.
-Eventually. there was a change in management, that broke up the monopoly of the E and F on the 160's, and spread a few to the R and V. When the order was complete, there were still hardly ever any 160's on the F.
+Eventually. there was a change in management, that broke up the monopoly of the E and F on the 160's, and spread a few to the R and V.

 So it seemed set that next, would begin the 75 foot car replacement.
 You would have still had another 1000 or so cars to go to get rid of the 44's and 46's.
 At first, it was widely speculated that following the two 160 options, we would move to a whole new class of car, the R-179's, which would start with 64 for Staten Island, and 208 for NYCT.
 With these, they would finally make the move back to new 75 foot cars, replacing the current ones.
 Since a rule has recently been passed forbidding any passing between cars by passangers, this has removed one of the main flaws in the 75 foot car design.
 There are also rumors about them possibly having five doors per side, which would also address the reduced loading issue of the 4 door per side 75 footers and equal the number of doors of a ten 60 foot car train.
-These are speculated for either Jamaica or Pitkin/207.
+These were speculated for either Jamaica or Pitkin/207.
 The 208 figure would evenly match the number of NYCT "mainline" 44's.

 That would close out the replacement of the old 60 foot cars from the 60's, and the fleet would consist entirely of 44's, 46's, 68's, 143's, and 160's.
-If the 44's, 46's and 68's stay where they are, (except for the 46's moving off of the G which would fill in the other Queens lines), you would have the entire BMT East, plus the NQWE with a nearly identical fleet, along with perhaps parts of the F and R; while only the BDFVRS would retain their current familiar "character", fleetwise with the 75 foot cars.
+If the 44's, 46's and 68's stayed where they are, (except for the 46's moving off of the G which would fill in the other Queens lines), you would have the entire BMT East, plus the NQWE with a nearly identical fleet, along with perhaps parts of the F and R; while only the BDFVRS would retain their current familiar "character", fleetwise with the 75 foot cars.